css566/css566.github.io/_posts/2016-04-28-Social_Principles_of_Software_Management.md

 This principle relates to [Theory Y] and [Theory W]. <br>

 # <a name="collaboration">Collaboration</a>
-Team members actively seek out help, opinions, or advice from other team members.
+Team members actively seek out help, opinions, or advice from other team members. <br>
 >  J. Alberto Espinosa , Sandra A. Slaughter , Robert E. Kraut & James D.Herbsleb (2007) Team Knowledge and Coordination in Geographically Distributed SoftwareDevelopment, Journal of Management Information Systems, 24:1, 135-169, [http://dx.doi.org/10.2753/MIS0742-1222240104]

 This principle relates to [Theory Z].